akullpp/awesome-java/README.md

 *Frameworks that ease bean mapping.*

+- [dOOv](https://github.com/doov-io/doov) - dOOv is a fluent API for typesafe domain model validation and mapping.
+It uses annotations, code generation and a type safe DSL to make bean validation and mapping fast and easy.
 - [Dozer](https://github.com/DozerMapper/dozer) - Mapper that copies data from one object to another using annotations and API or XML configuration.
 - [JMapper](https://jmapper-framework.github.io/jmapper-core) - Uses byte code manipulation for lightning-fast mapping.
 Supports annotations and API or XML configuration.
 - [MapStruct](https://github.com/mapstruct/mapstruct) - Code generator that simplifies mappings between different bean types, based on a convention-over-configuration approach.